Lung Cancer Screening (PDQ®)

 See the following PDQ summaries for more information about lung cancer:

-Lung cancer is the leading cause of cancer death and the most common nonskin cancer in men and women combined in the United States.
+Lung cancer is the leading cause of cancer death in the United States.

 Anything that increases a person's chance of developing a disease is called a risk factor.
 The main cause of lung cancer is tobacco use, including smoking cigarettes, cigars, or pipes, now or in the past.